dragone04/dapr-demo/README.md

 ### dapr

-    dapr init -k --dev (install dapr with zipkins and redis) dapr components -k -A (list all the components installed) dapr dashboard -k (open dapr dashboard related to kubernetes instance)
+    dapr init -k --dev (install dapr in dev mode, with zipkins and redis) dapr components -k -A (list all the components installed) dapr dashboard -k (open dapr dashboard related to kubernetes instance)